Peanut butter: Shelling

-Shelling must be conducted carefully lest the seeds be damaged during the removal of the shell.
-The moisture of the unshelled peanuts is controlled to avoid excessive frangibility of the shells and kernels, which in turn, reduces the amount of dust present in the plant.
-After, the peanuts are sent to a series of rollers set specifically for the batch of peanuts, where they are cracked.
+Shelling must be conducted carefully lest the seeds be damaged during the shell removal.
+The moisture of the unshelled peanuts is controlled to avoid excessive frangibility of the shells and kernels, reducing the dust in the plant.
+Afterwards, the peanuts are sent to a series of rollers set specifically for the batch of peanuts, where they are cracked.
 After cracking, the peanuts go through a screening process where they are inspected for contaminants.

 Roasting

 The dry roasting process employs either the batch or continuous method.
 In the batch method, peanuts are heated in large quantities in a revolving oven at about 800 F. Next, the peanuts in each batch are uniformly held and roasted in the oven at 320 F for about 40 to 60 minutes.
 This method is good to use when the peanuts differ in moisture content.
-In the continuous method, a hot air roaster is employed.
-The peanuts pass through the roaster whilst being rocked to permit even roasting.
+A hot air roaster is employed in the continuous method.
+The peanuts pass through the roaster while being rocked to permit even roasting.
 A photometer indicates the completion of dry roasting.
-This method is favored by large manufacturers since it can lower the rate of spoilage and requires less labor.
+Large manufacturers favor this method since it can lower the rate of spoilage and requires less labor.

 Cooling

 After dry roasting, peanuts are removed from the oven as quickly as possible and directly placed in a blower-cooler cylinder.
 There are suction fans in the metal cylinder that can pull a large volume of air through, so the peanuts can be cooled more efficiently.
-The peanuts will not be dried out because cooling can help retain some oil and moisture.
+The peanuts will not be dried out because cooling retains some oil and moisture.
 The cooling process is completed when the temperature in the cylinder reaches 86 F.